StoppelCodes/Wide-Receiver-Pro/README.md

 Machine learning done in Python for more control over models.
 Models constantly being tested and changed for best performance

 GUI:
-GUI created in Flask and hosted on azure cloud server.
+GUI created in Flask

+Hosting:
+Hosted on Azure Cloud.